-Collection or obtaining Use
+- Collection or obtaining

-Recording Disclosing or transmission of data
+- Recording

-Organising, adapting or altering the data
+- Organising, adapting or altering the data

+- Structuring

+- Storage

+- Retrieval

+- Consultation

+- Use

+- Disclosing or transmission of data

-Dissemination or otherwise making available
+- Dissemination or otherwise making available

-Structuring Alignment or combination of data
+- Alignment or combination of data

-Storage Restriction
+- Restriction

-Retrieval Erasure or destruction
+- Erasure or destruction

-Consultation

 6. Data Subject

 A "Data Subject" is the individual who the personal data belongs to, they are the subject of the personal data, either directly or can be identified from it.
 A data subject must be a living individual.